Fluxes, Vacua, and Tadpoles meet Landau-Ginzburg and Fermat

 \Abstract{ Type IIB flux vacua based on Landau-Ginzburg models without K\"ahler deformations provide fully-controlled insights into the non-geometric and strongly-coupled string landscape.
 We show here that supersymmetric flux configurations at the Fermat point of the $1^9$ model, which were found long-time ago to saturate the orientifold tadpole, leave a number of massless fields, which however are not all flat directions of the superpotential at higher order.
-More generally, the rank of the Hessian of the superpotential is compatible with a suitably formulated tadpole conjecture for all fluxes that we found.
+More generally, the rank of the Hessian of the superpotential is violating the refined tadpole conjecture but is compatible with a suitably formulated tadpole conjecture for all fluxes that we found.
 Moreover, we describe new infinite families of supersymmetric 4d $\mathcal{N}=1$ Minkowski and AdS vacua and confront them with several other swampland conjectures.}

 \makepapertitle

 \body

 \version\versionno